-Why A Long-Term Disability Policy Is More Important Than Pet Insurance
+Why A Long-Term-Disability Policy Is More Important Than Pet Insurance

 According to the Social Security Administration, 1 in 4 people who are 20 years old now will be disabled before they reach age 67.

-Overall, 41 percent of employers offer long-term disability insurance, according to LIMRA, though the proportion of larger employers who offer it is generally much higher.
+Overall, 41 percent of employers offer long-term-disability insurance, according to LIMRA, though the proportion of larger employers who offer it is generally much higher.
 Compared with health insurance, premiums cost a pittance — $256 annually in 2016, on average for group plans, LIMRA says.
 Many employers pick up the whole tab or charge workers a small amount.

-However, as employers continue to shift the cost of various benefits onto workers' shoulders, long-term disability insurance is no exception.
+However, as employers continue to shift the cost of various benefits onto workers' shoulders, long-term-disability insurance is no exception.
 Increasingly, they're offering the coverage as a "voluntary" benefit, meaning employees pay the entire premium.

-The upside is that if employees pay for the coverage themselves with after-tax dollars, and they ever become disabled and need to use the coverage, the benefits will be tax-free.
+The upside is that if employees pay for the coverage themselves with after-tax dollars and they ever become disabled and need to use the coverage, the benefits will be tax-free.

 "If an employee can choose to pay for coverage on a post-tax basis, or is paying on a voluntary basis, it's better for them," says Jackie Reinberg, national practice leader for absence, disability management and life at the benefits consultant Willis Towers Watson.

-Some employers may pay for a core basic benefit that replaces 40 or 50 percent of income, and offer workers the opportunity to "buy up" to more generous income replacement of 60 or 70 percent.
+Some employers may pay for a core basic benefit that replaces 40 percent or 50 percent of income, and offer workers the opportunity to "buy up" to more generous income replacement of 60 percent or 70 percent.

-Although voluntary coverage has a tax advantage, disability consultants are concerned that leaving it up to employees increases the odds they'll skip buying long-term disability coverage — especially if they're choosing among several other voluntary coverage options, like cancer insurance, critical illness coverage and, yes, pet insurance.
+Although voluntary coverage has a tax advantage, disability consultants are concerned that leaving it up to employees increases the odds they'll skip buying long-term-disability coverage — especially if they're choosing among several other voluntary coverage options, like cancer insurance, critical illness coverage and, yes, pet insurance.

-"These coverages all feel the same, and if you're going to choose one at all you tend to go with the one that's cheapest and the one that you think you might use," says Carol Harnett, president of the Council for Disability Awareness, a membership group of disability insurers that does education and outreach about disability issues.
+"These coverages all feel the same, and if you're going to choose one at all, you tend to go with the one that's cheapest and the one that you think you might use," says Carol Harnett, president of the Council for Disability Awareness, a membership group of disability insurers that does education and outreach about disability issues.

 Auto-enrollment can make a big difference.
-Employers that auto-enroll employees in voluntary long-term disability plans may get 75 percent of employees to participate, compared with 30 percent for employers that leave it completely up to workers, says Mike Simonds, CEO of disability insurer Unum US.
+Employers that auto-enroll employees in voluntary long-term-disability plans may get 75 percent of employees to participate, compared with 30 percent for employers that leave it completely up to workers, says Mike Simonds, CEO of disability insurer Unum US.

-If you were offered long-term disability coverage when you were hired and didn't sign up, it may be tougher to do so during the open enrollment period, says Fuerstenberg.
+If you were offered long-term-disability coverage when you were hired and didn't sign up, it may be tougher to do so during the open enrollment period, says Fuerstenberg.

 Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Follow Michelle Andrews on Twitter: @mandrews110.